A while back (pre-Covid), I wanted a new dress for a special event at a botanical garden which combined flowers and fashion.

 Looking though my pattern stash, I settled on Vogue 1348, a design by Tom and Linda Platt.
 Purchased ages ago in case I would need the perfect dress for something, the femininity of the pattern’s fit and flair attracted me.
 The princess seamed design has six deep pleats making an elegant flared silhouette.
 The bateau neckline finishes the look.
 Pockets are hidden within the side pleats.

-The dress is fully lined and finished off with an invisible zipper.
+The dress is fully lined with some underlining which I left out (more on that later) and finished off with an invisible zipper.
 The original design ends above knee but I thought mid knee was more elegant and added some length.

 There weren’t any special techniques needed for this dress.
 I would rate it as an advanced beginner project.

 An event at Kansas City’s premier botanical garden needed a flower print.
 Also, this design needed a crisp fabric to give it the elegant flair that I wanted.
-I chose fabric from my stash (found on clearance last fall at Joann’s), a Nicole Miller design, Petal Power.
+I chose fabric from my stash that I found on clearance at JoAnne’s Fabric, a Nicole Miller design, Petal Power.
 I think it was a perfect match for this Vogue pattern.
-I am sort of amazed that I never put pattern and fabric together in my head before until a few weeks ago.

 This 100 % polyester fabric consists of two layers: a bottom printed solid layer, and a sheer printed layer on top.
 As the two printed layers move against each other, they give off a somewhat three-dimensional feel.